Nepal: Development and Social Change

 "The learning approach and experience from my research on the program helped me shape my Fulbright research, and the field visits and techniques learned on SIT really enhanced my research undertaken on the Fulbright.

 "The homestay was also incredible.
 I even returned to stay with them for the first 5 months of my Fulbright research."

 Currently with the World Food Programme Nepal

-Salome Vanwoerden, graduate of Rice University and Spring 2009 student on this SIT Study Abroad program, was awarded the Alice Rowan Swanson Fellowship, an annual award that returns SIT Study Abroad alums to their host countries to conduct development projects that benefit human rights.
-She will implement a photography and art therapy class for mental health patients at a Kathmandu hospital starting in October.
+Salome Vanwoerden, graduate of Rice University and spring 2009 student on this program, was awarded the Alice Rowan Swanson Fellowship, an annual award that returns SIT Study Abroad alums to their host countries to conduct development projects that benefit human rights.
+She implemented a photography and art therapy class for mental health patients at a Kathmandu hospital.
 During her Independent Study Project, she taught daily painting workshops for the patients at the same clinic.
 “Just the act of creating something and getting feedback really helped their self-esteem,” she said.
 Read more...